Students with disabilities

 Applicants are encouraged to make their needs known on their application form and at interview so that the University can best respond in terms of appropriate support and advice.
 During the application process, the disability advisers can discuss with you the available support or adjustments to enable you to access your course of study.

 St Andrews also provides support for students with disabilities who are living in University accommodation.
 Please provide full information about your disability on your accommodation application form and we encourage you to speak to a member of the disability team about your requirements.
-You can also talk to accommodation services about types of rooms available and other residence facilities before you apply for accommodation.
+You can also talk to accommodation services about the types of rooms available and other residence facilities before you apply for accommodation.